 Capacity: 23 litres

-Many microwaves come in at around this price, but what we loved about the Luna is its design simplicity.
-Large, clearly marked buttons and a pull handle are sturdy and functional.
-The instruction booklet is equally straightforward, assuming no knowledge of microwaves or microwave cookery, so it’s perfect for beginners and technophobes.
+Many microwaves come in at around this price, but what we loved about the Luna was its design simplicity.
+It's fairly large in terms of capacity (23 litres), has clearly marked buttons on its display and comes with a pull handle which makes it sturdy and functional.
+Most models offer spring buttons to release their doors, which isn't ideal if you're juggling a lot of things – a handle makes it easier and safer to open.
+The instruction booklet that comes with the Luna is equally straightforward, assuming no knowledge of microwave cookery, so it’s perfect for beginners and technophobes.
+It's also worth noting that the inside is super simple to clean.
+Another tick in the advantages box.

 Swan Retro SM22080 Digital Combi Microwave with Grill